molily/molily.de/_posts/2019-02-03-testing-angular.md

 For the Flickr search above, a page object is probably too much of a good thing.
 Still the example demonstrates the key ideas of page objects:

 - Identify repetitive high-level interactions and map them to methods of the page object.
 - Move the finding of elements into the page object.
 The test ids, tag names etc. you use for finding should live in a central place.
+When the markup of a page under test changes, the page object needs an update, but the test should remain unchanged.
 - Place all expectations in the specs, not the page object code.

 When you write end-to-end tests with Protractor, you get lost in technical details quickly: finding elements, clicking elements, waiting for conditions, filling out dozens of form fields.
 But end-to-end tests should describe a user journey on a high level.